Revisto/drum-machine/README.md

 If you want to contribute to this project, you can fork the repository and submit a pull request.
 You can also report a bug or request a feature by opening an issue.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for branching workflow and contribution guidelines.

 Your contributions are extremely welcome and appreciated.

 ## Translations